 What Is a Bundle ID?

-Every iOS app requires an App ID to work.
-This is a string that is set up during development, usually in the form of
+Every Windows UWP app requires a unique identity to work.
+This is a string specified during development, often in the form of

-com.your-company.app-name.
-Please note that the terms App ID and bundle ID are generally used interchangeably.
+Package.appxmanifest, and it is an XML file that contains the properties and settings required to create your app package.
+Please note that the terms package name and bundle ID are generally used interchangeably.

 PSPDFKit bases your license on the bundle ID you provide.
 This has to be an explicit ID, meaning an ID that is unique and does not contain a star (*) value.